sharpfoxdev/budget-now/README.md

 `BudgetsHolder` holds map between names of budgets and respective `Budget` object.
 It also separately holds name and object of primary budget.
 That is because the aim of the application is to make the CLI commands as short as possible for the user (because who likes typing long commands), so the user sets one primary budget (for example a budget for a month) and then uses it without really switching to other budgets.
 So he sets up one primary budget, that is accessed a lot, so I wanted to make even the access on code level simple, so I took it out of the name-budget map in `BudgetsHolder` and gave it it's own variables.

 So from the data structures, only `Budget` and `Category` can be accessed by names, that also act as keys, so they should be unique.

+`Model` closely works with `DateManager`.
+This class handles anything that has to do with dates - parsing dates, getting current dates, more complex comparing.
+One of the functions also can take start and end of the budget, expense date and its category and compute how fast the user is spending their budget and advide them to slow down, if they spend too quickly.

+`DateManager` works primarily with two types of objects: `DataStruct` from `dataNS` namespace, which is used for storing in json and passing around in the program, and year_month_day class from `date.h` library (https://github.com/HowardHinnant/date), which is used for computations over dates. `DateManager` can also freely tansfer between these types.

 `View` then offers various member functions to display results on CLI from `Model` and it can print help text.